pytexas/2024/docs/attend.md

 make the best and most informed decisions around onsite safety and requirements.

 ### Masking and Vaccinations Recommended
-The PyTexas team encourages everyone in attendence to be up to date with their COVID-19 vaccinations.
+The PyTexas team encourages everyone in attendance to be up to date with their COVID-19 vaccinations.
 The team also recommends facial coverings when indoors and unable to social distance.

-**Harrassing anyone for their decision regarding masking will be considered a violation of our [Physical Spaces Code of Conduct](https://github.com/pytexas/code-of-conduct/blob/main/physical-spaces-code-of-conduct.md) and will result in appropriate action.**
+**Harassing anyone for their decision regarding masking will be considered a violation of our [Physical Spaces Code of Conduct](https://github.com/pytexas/code-of-conduct/blob/main/physical-spaces-code-of-conduct.md) and will result in appropriate action.**